-Some units of competency may have specific pre-requisite requirements that must be met prior to a student's enrolment in the training product.
+Some units of competencies and/or qualifications may have specific pre-requisite requirements that must be met prior to a student's enrolment in the training product.

 These pre-requisites usually involve the requirement for students to hold specific qualifications or units of competency.
 Evidence that participants meet all course pre-requisites are required before acceptance to a course.